TomByte/commit-ai/README.md

 ### Why?
 Because who has time to remember what you did in that code 2 minutes ago.

+## Use
+Download the latest release for your OS from [releases](https://github.com/TomByte/commit-ai/releases).

 ## Environment Variables
 The only required environment variable is:
 ```shell